Showing posts with label events. Show all posts

 It's getting warmer in Canada in the second half of the Spring season, and this is an ideal time to get out and enjoy the sunshine on the waterfront and patio.

-Many people visit and have fun outdoors in the Steveston, British Columbia, fisherman's wharf.
-The fishing village is alive again after two years since the pandemic, and they are excited about the much-awaited Spot prawn and seafood celebration from May 6 to June 5.
+Many people are eagerly anticipating the return of outdoor fun in the Steveston, British Columbia, fisherman's wharf.
+The fishing village is coming back to life after a two-year hiatus due to the pandemic, and the air is filled with excitement for the much-awaited Spot prawn and seafood celebration from May 6 to June 5.

-For seafood lovers, this is a chance to see and buy fresh catch spot prawns and other seafood sold directly from the fishing vessel in a floating seafood market.
+For seafood lovers, this is a unique opportunity to witness and purchase the freshest catch of spot prawns and other seafood, all sold directly from the fishing vessel in a floating seafood market.
+It's an experience that's sure to pique your interest.

 The good thing about the fishing industry in Canada is that the Government actively regulates product quality, public health, and safety.
 The fishermen can only sell a specific variety of seafood they're licensed to harvest.
 They need to hold and display a license on their stall and display a whiteboard that lists the species they're selling, the area of harvest, and the name of the vessel used for harvesting.
 That information safeguards the public that they only sell the highest quality products at the fish sales float.

 A visit to Steveston Harbour celebrates reviving the fishing industry and supporting local fishermen in British Columbia.
-This place has plenty of marine life and vendors selling the highest quality products and abides by the fishing industry's laws and regulations.
+This place has plenty of marine life, vendors selling the highest quality products, and abides by the fishing industry's laws and regulations.

 ©️ 2022 Del Cusay